 Automatic If you select this option, no priority will be assigned.

-This firewall ( <its number="" serial="">)</its> By selecting this option, you will set this firewall as the active firewall and the second firewall will take over from it if it malfunctions or is unplugged.
-The other firewall (remote) ( <its number="" serial="">)</its> By selecting this option, you will set this firewall as the active firewall and the second firewall will take over from it if it malfunctions or is unplugged. • ■ WARNING
+This firewall (<its serial By selecting this option, you will set this firewall as the active firewall and the second firewall will take over from it if it malfunctions or is unplugged.

+The other firewall (remote) (<its serial

+By selecting this option, you will set this firewall as the active firewall and the second rial firewall will take over from it if it malfunctions or is unplugged.

+number >)